 How do I compare car leasing deals?

-To help find a cheap lease deal, there are a host of comparison sites, which scan hundreds of offers from dealers and brokers across the UK.
+To help find the best car lease deals, there are a host of comparison sites, which scan hundreds of offers from dealers and brokers across the UK.
 There are two types of deal:

 • Stock cars, where the car is already in the UK and is usually delivered within a few weeks (and cannot be customised).